vaginessa/dns-wiki/FAQ.md

 If you have any question, please leave a message in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).

 **Please do not ask questions using GitHub issues!** Because GitHub issues are for bug reports and feature requests.

+<a name="FAQ39"></a>
+**(39) Is there a BusyBox solution that does not need root?**

+Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows).
+It doesn't provide all extra binaries but the most common used are included in this package.
+Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly via [Google Play Store](https://play.google.com/store/apps/details?id=burrows.apps.busybox.paid&hl=en).